-&lt;sup>14 Galí, Gertler, López-Salido [2001] and Sbordone [2002] provide estimations based on aggregate data.
-Galí [2008] points also to some micro evidence.
+&lt;sup>10 Galí, Gertler, López-Salido [2001] and Sbordone [2002] provide estimations based on aggregate data.
+Galí [2007] points also to some micro evidence.

-&lt;sup>15 These values were originally proposed by Taylor [1999] as a good approximation of the monetary policy conducted by the Federal Reserve in years 1986-1999 when the head of the USA central banking system was Alan Greenspan.
-His monetary policy decisions largely followed standard Taylor rule recommendations.
+&lt;sup>11 These values were originally proposed by Taylor [1999] as a good approximation of the monetary policy conducted by the Federal Reserve in years 1986-1999 when the head of the USA central banking system was Alan Greenspan.
+His monetary policy decisions largely followed standard Taylor rule criteria.

-crease in activity so that the output gap becomes positive.
+The demand shock: Figure 3 documents the consequences of a 1% positive demand shock.
+As observed the increase in goods' demand leads to an increase in activity so that the output gap becomes positive.
 However, as production overshoots its natural value this rise in activity increases the inflation rate.
 Since both the output gap and inflation rate increase the central bank should react by raising the nominal interest rate.